 - Kosher salt & black pepper - Black peppercorns can also be used here to infuse flavor without muddling the color of the brine.

-- Sweetener or sugar - A sweet flavor is integral to the flavor of these pickled cucumbers.
-We opt for granular erythritol instead of sugar, but sugar is the traditional ingredient.
+- Sugar - A sweet flavor is integral to the flavor of these pickled cucumbers.

 - Parsley - Flat leaf parsley is used for a bit of freshness and flavor.
 Dill is also common and very delicious!